formly-js/angular-formly-templates-lumx/README.md

 ## Demo
 Run the demo locally or view it on the [site](https://formly-lumx.herokuapp.com/ "Angular-Formly-Lumx Demo").
-- Install (eg. with Bower). `bower install`
+- clone this github repo
 - Go into the demo directory `cd demo`
 - Download packages `bower install && npm install`
 - Run [Gulp](http://gulpjs.com/): `gulp serve`

 ## View

 Not much necessary.
-The form only requires the `<formly-form>` directive tag.
+The form just requires the `<formly-form>` directive tag.
 For example:

 #####Basic Setup
 ```html